Vladimir Radmanović

-Vladimir Radmanović (Serbian Cyrillic: Владимир Радмановић; born November 19, 1980) is a Serbian former professional basketball player.
+Vladimir Radmanović (Serbian Cyrillic: Владимир Радмановић; born 19 November 1980) is a Serbian former professional basketball player.

 In Serbia he played for Crvena zvezda and FMP and in the National Basketball Association (NBA) he was a member of the Seattle SuperSonics, Los Angeles Clippers, Los Angeles Lakers, Charlotte Bobcats, Golden State Warriors, Atlanta Hawks and Chicago Bulls.

 Radmanović also represented his national team most notably at the 2002 FIBA World Championship.

 Early life

-Radmanović was born into a Serb family in the eastern Herzegovinian city of Trebinje in SR Bosnia and Herzegovina, SFR Yugoslavia where his father Stevan (a JNA colonel) was stationed at the time.
+Radmanović was born into a Serb family in the eastern Herzegovinian city of Trebinje in SR Bosnia and Herzegovina, SFR Yugoslavia (modern Bosnia and Herzegovina) where his father Stevan (a JNA colonel) was stationed at the time.
 His family originates however from the Dalmatian coastal town of Zadar in Croatia.
 Radmanović grew up in various locales dictated by the requirements of his father's profession.

-Pre-NBA career
+Playing career

+Yugoslavia

 In Yugoslavia, Radmanović played basketball for KK Crvena zvezda and KK FMP.
 During the NATO bombing of Yugoslavia in 1999, Radmanović played at the Nike Hoop Summit in Tampa for which he was called up during the regular season.

 He entered the NBA in 2001.

-NBA career

 Seattle SuperSonics

 Radmanović was selected by the Seattle SuperSonics as the 12th pick of 2001 NBA draft.
 Although a consistent contributor throughout his first two seasons, Radmanović became a candidate for the NBA Most Improved Player Award in the 2003–04 season.
 That season he averaged 12 points and 5.3 rebounds per game mostly as a sixth man.
 He also established himself as an above average three-point shooter, making around 40% of his attempts, a skill that was rare for a player of his size at the time.

 He was integral to the Sonics' success in the 2004–05 season as a sixth man.
 He averaged 11.8 points per game and 4.6 rebounds, helping the Sonics win their first-round playoff matchup against the Sacramento Kings.
 On January 26, 2005, he made a career-high 8 three-point field goals against the Los Angeles Lakers.

 After the 2004–05 season, Radmanović turned down a six-year, $42 million contract offer to re-sign with the Sonics, and instead decided to sign a one-year deal, making him an unrestricted free agent after next season.

 He was nicknamed "Broadway Joe" by SuperSonics announcer Kevin Calabro, after his resemblance to NFL quarterback Joe Namath.